-At Watford Control we’ve been solving global power quality problems for over 70 years, however, the answer to improved power quality and electrical reliability does not just lie in voltage stabilisation – power factor is also an important part of the power quality and energy efficiency solution.
+At Watford Control we've been solving global power quality problems for over 70 years, however, the answer to improved power quality and electrical reliability does not just lie in voltage stabilisation - power factor correction is also an important part of the power quality and energy efficiency solution.

-Whatever your power efficiency needs, from Watford Control you will benefit from a compact, high quality product with the latest voltage and power factor technology – at an unbeatable ROI.
+Whatever your power efficiency needs, from Watford Control you will benefit from a compact, high quality product with the latest voltage and power factor correction technology - at an unbeatable ROI.

 So, whether you're looking for a new or replacement PFC system - or you want to protect your electrical plant from over-voltage, then you might want to explore the added benefits of an integrated voltage stabiliser.